PabloNunes/IBM_Professional_Cert/7_Data_Visualization_with_Python/README.md

   - Is a circular and statistical graphic divided by slices to show numerical proportion
   - Pie Chart is said to not show the information with any consistency.
 - Box Plot
-  - Plots statistically representing the distribuition of tha data given five main dimensions.
+  - Plots statistically representing the distribution of tha data given five main dimensions.
   - For instance:

   ![Box Plot example](readme_imgs/boxplot.png)

   - For each one:
-    - Mininum: The lowest data point in a variable
+    - Minimum: The lowest data point in a variable
     - First Quartile: 25% of the data is below this point
     - Median: The median of the data
-    - Third Quastile: 75% of the data is below this point
+    - Third Quartile: 75% of the data is below this point
     - Maximum: The highest point in the sorted data
 - Scatter Plot
   - Is a plot which compares teo variables against each other.